-I’m excited to share some favorite books that I’ve enjoyed over the past years and new books that are on my ‘to read list.* If you’ve read a book that you think boomer women will enjoy (or perhaps written a book), please let me know a little bit about the book and I’ll add it to the list with your credit.
+I’m excited to share some favorite books that I’ve enjoyed and new books that are on my ‘to read list.* If you’ve read a book that you think boomer women will enjoy (or perhaps written a book), please let me know a little bit about the book and I’ll add it to the list with your credit.

 Books I can’t wait to read: